Basketball Offense - West Coast 1-4 High Stack OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 O2 immediately back-cuts for a possible quick pass and lay-up.
 On the weakside, once again O3 and O5 set a double staggered screen for O2.
 O2 will cut around that double-screen to either the wing or the corner (depending on the how the defender plays him, as already discussed above).
 O3 will either fill out to the corner, or the wing, and O5 posts up on the block.

 After passing to O4, and after O2 starts his/her cut, O1 cuts around O4 for a possible hand-off and dribble-drive to the hoop (diagram 14).
 O4 might not hand-off, but instead dump the short pass to O1 after O1 cuts around him/her (diagram 15).

 Diagram 15 also shows O2, O3 and O5 creating the triangle.
 O4 takes one hard dribble to the left (diagram 16) and passes to the wing (O2).
 O2 could shoot or look to pass to O5 posting up.

-Get all 20 plays! in the Premium Members section and the Playbook download.
+Get all 20 plays and a detailed Animation in the Premium Members section and the Playbook download.
+Sign up now!